RoryQo/PGH-Neighborhood-Parcel-Price-Research/README.md

 ## Conclusion

 The estimated price difference between the **most expensive** and **least expensive** ZIP codes in Pittsburgh is **$298,940.92**, with a **confidence interval** ranging from **$170,959.96 to $426,965.34**.
-This significant disparity highlights the substantial variation in housing prices across different areas.
+This significant disparity highlights the substantial variation in parcel prices across different areas.

 The **most expensive ZIP codes** include **15232, 15217, 15222, 15201, and 15213**, indicating neighborhoods with higher market valuations.
-In contrast, the **least expensive ZIP codes**, such as **15235, 15210, 15204, 15221, and 15214**, reflect areas with lower housing prices.
+In contrast, the **least expensive ZIP codes**, such as **15235, 15210, 15204, 15221, and 15214**, reflect areas with lower parcel prices.
 While there is a significant difference between the low house price zip codes and the high house price zip codes, the top 3-5 of each respective group's confidence intervals overlap so much that we can not identify a most or least expensive zip code with confidence.

 This estimated difference **holds all house characteristics constant**, meaning it represents the price change if the **same house** were hypothetically moved from one ZIP code to another.
 In other words, if you took a house from an inexpensive ZIP code and placed it in an expensive ZIP code, this is the price difference we would expect to see, **purely based on location**.

 Both the highest- and lowest-priced ZIP codes have followed parallel trends over time.
-This suggests that housing prices across Pittsburgh, regardless of their starting points, have been shaped by overarching market forces rather than isolated neighborhood-specific changes.
+This suggests that parcel prices across Pittsburgh, regardless of their starting points, have been shaped by overarching market forces rather than isolated neighborhood-specific changes.
 Furthermore, this parallel trend reinforces the validity of our adjusted mean estimates, as the ranking of ZIP codes remains consistent regardless of the adjustment year.

 While this analysis provides insight into price variation across ZIP codes, it does not yet explain **why** these differences exist.
 Moving forward, we will analyze **geospatial data** to explore the underlying factors driving these disparities, such as **crime rates and school quality**.
-Combining **Adjusted Mean Data** (from our above analysis) with geospatial data to allow us to develop a more comprehensive understanding of the forces shaping Pittsburgh’s housing market.
+Combining **Adjusted Mean Data** (from our above analysis) with geospatial data to allow us to develop a more comprehensive understanding of the forces shaping Pittsburgh’s parcel market.

 # Geo-Spatial Analysis

-## Analyzing Factors Influencing Housing Prices in Pittsburgh ZIP Codes
+## Analyzing Factors Influencing Parcel Prices in Pittsburgh ZIP Codes

-The aim of this analysis is to understand why certain ZIP codes in Pittsburgh have higher housing prices than others by analyzing factors such as **crime rates**, **school district quality**, and other socioeconomic factors.
+The aim of this analysis is to understand why certain ZIP codes in Pittsburgh have higher parcel prices than others by analyzing factors such as **crime rates**, **school district quality**, and other socioeconomic factors.
 By combining spatial, demographic, and geographic data, this project provides a comprehensive analysis of the key drivers behind property value disparities across Pittsburgh.

 ## Methodology